Hannah-Abi/Data-Analysis-Project-Portfolio/README.md

+### Course
+Those courses mafe my solid background in Python Programming and Data Analysis with Python.
+They are designed for Data Science master's students in University of Helsinki.
+**NOTE: To my peer, PLEASSE do the assignment BY YOURSELF before checking the answer(cloning my repo)**
 ## Data-Analysis-Project-Portfolio

 This portfolio showcases a variety of projects, encompassing course final projects, personal interests, collaborations with other data analyst, and also student business project for the Aalto's partner companies